Jamie Barnwell-Edinboro

 Jamie Barnwell-Edinboro (born 26 December 1975), also known as Jamie Barnwell, is an English footballer who played in the Premier League for Coventry City and in the Football League for Swansea City, Wigan Athletic and Cambridge United.
 He played as a forward.
 He went on to play for a number of non-League football clubs, most recently for Hall Road Rangers whom he rejoined in October 2010.
-He now is one of the leading coaches at Bishop Burton College, mainly taking the Men's 2's Team while assisting James Earl in the Men's Academy.
+He now is one of the leading coaches at Bishop Burton College, mainly taking the Men's 1st Team while assisting Andy Norfolk (non-league legend) in the Men's Academy.